getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 ### Alert Details

-In this page, you can view a single instance of an alert from the time a trigger creates the alert to when the alert is resolved, or the current time if the alert is still active.
+In this page, you can view a single instance of an alert from the time the alert is created to when the alert is resolved, or the current time if the alert is still active.

 ![DON%20T%20add%20content%20to%20this%20Draft%20Alerts%20Notificatio/03_Alert_Details.png](DON%20T%20add%20content%20to%20this%20Draft%20Alerts%20Notificatio/03_Alert_Details.png)